Nuclear Suppliers Group

-The Nuclear Suppliers Group (NSG) is a multilateral export control regime and a group of nuclear supplier countries that seek to prevent nuclear proliferation by controlling the export of materials, equipment and technology that can be used to manufacture nuclear weapons.
+The Nuclear Suppliers Group (NSG) is a multilateral export control regime and a group of nuclear supplier countries that seek to contribute to the non-proliferation of nuclear weapons through the implementation of two sets of guidelines for nuclear exports and nuclear-related exports.

 History

-The NSG was founded in response to the Indian nuclear test in May 1974 and first met in November 1975.
+The NSG was founded in response to India's first nuclear weapon test in May 1974.
+It first met in November 1975.
 The test demonstrated that certain non-weapons specific nuclear technology could be readily turned to weapons development.
 Nations already signatories of the Nuclear Non-Proliferation Treaty (NPT) saw the need to further limit the export of nuclear equipment, materials or technology.
 Another benefit was that non-NPT and non-Zangger Committee nations, then specifically France, could be brought in.

 A series of meetings in London from 1975 to 1978 resulted in agreements on the guidelines for export; these were published as INFCIRC/254 (essentially the Zangger "Trigger List") by the International Atomic Energy Agency.
 Listed items could only be exported to non-nuclear states if certain International Atomic Energy Agency safeguards were agreed to or if exceptional circumstances relating to safety existed.

 The name of the "London Club" was due to the series of meetings in London.
 It has also been referred to as the London Group, or the London Suppliers Group.

 The NSG did not meet again until 1991.
 The "Trigger List" remained unchanged until 1991, although the Zangger list was regularly updated.
 The revelations about the Iraqi weapons program following the first Gulf War led to a tightening of the export of so-called dual-use equipment.
 At the first meeting since 1978, held at the Hague in March 1991, the twenty-six participating governments agreed to the changes, which were published as the "Dual-use List" in 1992, and also to the extension of the original list to more closely match the up-to-date Zangger list.

 Participating governments

 Initially the NSG had seven participating governments: Canada, West Germany, France, Japan, the Soviet Union, the United Kingdom, and the United States.
-In 1976-77, participation was expanded to fifteen with the admittance of Belgium, Czechoslovakia, East Germany, Italy, the Netherlands, Poland, Sweden, and Switzerland.
+In 1976–77, participation was expanded to fifteen with the admittance of Belgium, Czechoslovakia, East Germany, Italy, the Netherlands, Poland, Sweden, and Switzerland.
 Germany was reunited in 1990 while Czechoslovakia broke up into the Czech Republic and Slovakia in 1993.
 Twelve more nations joined up to 1990.
 Following the collapse of the Soviet Union a number of former republics were given observer status as a stage towards future membership.
 China became a participating government in 2004.
 The European Commission and the Zangger Committee Chair participate as observers.
-The NSG Chair for 2022-2023 is Argentina.
+The NSG Chair for 2024–2025 is South Africa.